miguel-hv/bookportal/README.md

 ## Technical aspects

 ### Security
-jwt authentication with two auth levels: user and admin.
+jwt authentication with two authorization levels: user and admin.

 ## Run the app
 A makefile was created to run the app in local.